Hood (headgear)

-A hood is a kind of headgear that covers most of the head and neck, and sometimes the face.
+A hood is a type of headgear or headwear that covers most of the head and neck, and sometimes the face.
+It may be either a separate item of dress or part of a piece of clothing that may be pulled up to cover the head.
 Hoods that cover mainly the sides and top of the head, and leave the face mostly or partly open may be worn for protection from the environment (typically cold weather or rain), for fashion, as a form of traditional dress or uniform, or in the case of knights, an armoured hood is used for protection against bladed weapons.
 In some cases, hoods are used to prevent the wearer from seeing where they are going (e.g., in cases where a prisoner is hooded).
 Hoods with eye holes may be used for religious purposes to prevent the wearer from being seen.
 In the case of Ku Klux Klan members, terrorists, or criminals such as robbers, a hood with eye holes helps prevent identification.

 Etymology

 The word traces back to Old English hod "hood," from Proto-Germanic *hodaz (cf. Old Saxon, Old Frisian hod "hood," Middle Dutch hoet, Dutch hoed "hat," Old High German huot "helmet, hat, Gugel", German Hut "hat," Old Frisian hode "guard, protection"), from PIE *kadh- "cover".
 The modern spelling was developed in the 15th century to indicate a "long" vowel which is no longer pronounced as such.